-The Minffordd path to the summit of Cadair Idris starts just past the visitor centre.
+The Minffordd Path to the summit of Cadair Idris also sets off from here.

-Dôl Idris Lake and the Parkland Circuit walking trails are waymarked from the car park and follow flat paths in the parkland.
-These two trails can be combined to make a longer walk.
+The Dôl Idris Lake and Parkland Circuit walking trails are waymarked from the car park and follow flat paths in the parkland.

 This circular route starts from the car park and goes all the way around the lake in the parkland.